quasar-team/quasar/Documentation/source/yocto.rst

 | The how-to presented here has been attempted in:

 -  Yocto, different versions (including Rocko and Sumo),
--  PetaLinux 2017.4, which uses Yocto behind the scenes, to build OPC-UA server for a PetaLinux-based project.
+-  PetaLinux 2017.4, which uses Yocto behind the scenes, to build OPC UA server for a PetaLinux-based project.
    Note that only few points of those presented here will be of use for PetaLinux integration, especially the recipes will be of value.